 So how do you prepare yourself for a Ladakh trip?
 The rules are very basic and simple actually that I will run down in the article below.
 Take care of these are you are OK to go.
 Ignore these and you may run into trouble.
 The biggest driving factor behind all this talk is that Ladakh is a high altitude cold desert that requires some getting used to and puts certain stress that your body must be capable of handling.

-Plan between May to September
+Plan your Ladakh Family Trip between May and September

 You must plan your trip from May to September.
 Why?
 Because this is when the weather of Ladakh remains to be really enjoyable.
 The roads will be all open and you won’t risk getting stuck anywhere.
 Of these, the months of May, June, and September will be the best because then you are eliminating the risk of the monsoon season as well.
-The only catch is that while traveling in May, you may have to keep Manali Leh route out of your plans.
+The only catch is that while traveling in May, you may have to keep the Manali Leh route out of your plans.

 All tourist activities too are operational in these months so your family will be able to enjoy to the fullest.
-Any before than May or after September will mean that you are bringing your folks to extremely cold weather, a deserted town and will run a risk of getting stuck somewhere due to snowfall.
+Any before than May or after September will mean that you are bringing your folks to extremely cold weather, a deserted town, and will run a risk of getting stuck somewhere due to snowfall.

 Acute Mountain Sickness